 Can I post your recipe on my blog/website?

 I don't mind at all!
-I request that you take/use your own photos though and that you clearly give credit and a link back to me.
+Just don't copy and paste.
+Make it your own!
+Please take/use your own photos though and clearly give credit and a link back to me.

 Can I pin your recipe(s) and/or photo(s)?